Forest-Protocols/protocols/docs/OVERVIEW.md

 For open source models [Dynabench](https://arxiv.org/abs/2104.14337) attempts to solve the problem of overfitting on test datasets with a community of humans intentionally creating new test data designed to be hard for models.
 But the Dynabench only works with open source models.
 Additionally, Dynabench has not seen significant adoption even after being managed by mlCommons, we believe this lack of traction is due to a lack of incentives for evaluators or AI model owners to participate.
 Forest Protocols’ aims to properly incentivize both AI model owners and those that evaluate them for sustainable long term adoption.

 Centralized private test data evaluation is another approach that has been attempted to resolve the problem of AI companies gaming benchmark results.
-One currently active private evaluator is the [SEAL](https://scale.com/leaderboard) LLM Leaderboards by Safety, Evaluations, and Alignment Lab (SEAL) at Scale.ai.
+One currently active private evaluator is the [SEAL](https://scale.com/leaderboard) LLM Leaderboards by [Scale.ai](https://scale.com/).
 Private test sets are a fundamental part of the strategy at Forest Protocols but one individual centralized evaluator must be trusted to not be paid off to favor one AI model company over another.
 Forest protocol enhances resilience by requiring all subnets to have multiple independent validators each of which having economic collateral that can get slashed if a public audit of their votes and test data reveals that they were clearly biased towards one model.
 Current private validators like SEAL could become part of the Forest Protocols network if they are willing to put collateral behind the trust in their fair evaluations.

 Forest AI combines the approaches of SEAL and Dynabench adding corruption resistance and a funding mechanism for the continuous creation of new private test data by multiple independent parties.